ut0mt8/yakle/README.md

 # YAKLE (Yet Another Kafka Lag Exporter)

 Kafka lag exporter are either broken, slow or only send metrics to influx.
-Why not writing my own one?
+This is my attempt to write my own.
 This is inspired by burrowx, but simplified with the more simple and robust logic I could think of.
+Yakle basically export the same sets of metrics as danielqsj/kafka_exporter but the logic behind is very different.

 Yakle is fast cause it use only low level kafka api.
-The main feature compared to other exporters is that yakle reports not only offset lag but also time lag (real time lag, not interpolated)
+The main feature compared to other exporters is that yakle reports not only offset lag but also time lag (real time lag, not interpolated).
-Yakle is "production" tested and worked since months in our environment (dozen of kafka clusters, hundred of brokers, and topics with many many partitions)
+Yakle is "production" tested and worked since months in our environment (dozen of kafka clusters, hundred of brokers/topics with many partitions)

 ## Usage